corioders-templates/templates-manager/README.md

 # Concepts:

+## Project creation:

+## General:

+### project:

+description: this is a thing that stores all metadata for all `parts`.

+### part:

+description: this is a thing that stores all files and folders related to one logical section that is `part` of a `project`.
+Usually this would be a folder on a disk.

-## component:
+### component:

 description: the smallest unit of "customization".
-components are of types (this list can be extended in the future):

-- remote-git-platform
-- application-template

-## meta project:

-description: this is a thing that stores all metadata for all `projects`
-issue: where to store this `meta project` thing...

-## project:

-description: this is a thing that stores all files and folders related to one logical `project` that is part of `meta project`
-usually this would be a folder on a disk
+This will be implemented in the "webpack way", we will have a global state object that is going to be altered by "plugins", in this state we have for example an interface that provides remote-git-platform etc.
+If using this approach `components` will be uniform we have no distinct `components types` whatsoever.

 # Commands: